metrorailings/OwlBlog/content/posts/week-10-circa-picks.md

 No major injury worth noting, though it'll be useful to keep an eye on Dallas this week given they've been dealing with a number of nagging injuries on offense lately.

 UPDATE: Randy Gregory will be out for the foreseeable future with a calf injury.
 With his loss, Dallas pass rush takes a major hit, though Quinn will likely try to mitigate that loss by rotating Micah Parsons more into an edge rushing role.
+Also, Tyron Smith remains a point of concern as he struggles with a bone spur.

+Atlanta will almost certainly be missing an outside linebacker seen as a leader on defense.

 #### _History_